Koloa Travel Guide

 Shaka Guide Poipu and Koloa Town Driving Tour

-If you’re looking for more guidance through Koloa, consider our Poipu and Koloa Town Driving Tour.
-Our tours highlight both popular and lesser-known attractions, all with the freedom of driving yourself.
-This particular tour offers 16 stops, 62 points of narration and over 4 hours of entertainment.
+If you’re looking for more guidance through Koloa, consider our Poipu and Koloa Driving Tour.
+Our tours highlight both popular and lesser-known destinations, all with the freedom of driving yourself.
+This particular tour has 16 stops, 62 narration points and about 4 hours of fun.

 Wrapping Up

-Koloa is much less touristy than other resort dominated areas like Poipu or Princeville, so if you want to get to know the Island like a local, be sure to make a stop in this historic town.
-Once you do, we at Shaka Guide are sure that you’ll feel connected to this beautiful island and its Hawaiian culture.
+Koloa is less touristy than other resort dominated areas like Poipu or Princeville, so if you want to get to know the island like a local, be sure to make a stop in this historic town.